 Danielle created Broken Light Collective in March of 2012 when she was going through a severe depressive episode.
 With support and encouragement she found that when she began photographing again it was a powerful tool, both personally and therapeutically.
 It helped bring light to certain mood states and areas of her life that she could not articulate with words.
 It helped her get out of bed and begin to engage with the world again.
 Danielle started the Collective because she wanted to encourage other people who might be going through difficult times (or their family and friends since it affects everyone), to keep creating, sharing, and supporting each other.
 Broken Light has been fighting stigma, growing, and spreading the Light ever since.

-Our longer term goals include taking our online gallery off-line and having live gallery shows, publishing a book, and ultimately having a gallery space of our own, dedicated exclusively to displaying and selling works by artists who struggle with mental illness, as well as helping them to learn and grow by offering free photography classes and workshops.
+on therapeutic photography.
+We wish to expand in these directions and more, including publishing a book, school and local workshops and BLC chapters, and ultimately having a gallery space of our own, dedicated exclusively to displaying and selling works by artists who struggle with mental illness, as well as helping them to learn and grow by offering free photography classes and workshops.

 Help make our dreams a reality… Donate here